claudijo/json-rpc-server-stream/README.md

 2.0 in a peer-to-peer fashion.
 Additionally, full-duplex communication between node endpoint is required, for instance using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
-The question then is, how to separate incoming requests from incoming responses?
+The question then becomes: How to separate incoming requests from incoming responses?

 This problem could be handled by the protocol implementation, since it is quite